Lego Chess: Tutorial mode

 The tutorial mode teaches how to play chess, from the basics of movement for the different pieces, to advanced playing techniques.
 The player is taught by the "Chess King", a king minifigure with an Elvis Presley-esque voice who commands an army represented on the board by the white pieces.
 The Chess King slightly modernizes the explanations of the pieces.
 For example, it is said that the reason knights can jump over other pieces is that they ride BMX Motor Bikes.
 The King on his throne was also a Lego set, packaged with the first release of the game.

 Versus mode

 In this mode, the player can choose the difficulty of the game when playing against the AI opponent.
 Multi-player mode can also be selected here.
 Alternatively, the player can watch a simulated game between AI players.
 In addition, a third, traditional chess set (though still constructed from Lego bricks) can be chosen, and all three sets can be mixed (pirates playing against western, for example), but animations for capturing pieces are disabled when playing with mixed sets.
 Players can also remove or add pieces from gameplay before or during the game.

-Reception

-Lego Chess received favourable reviews from game critics, stating its creative way of using Lego pieces as a "fun" and "entertaining" way of playing chess.
-Other reviews were not as positive, due to the bland style of the cutscenes and claims that cutscenes featuring the tribal drum noise were "creepy".